OctopusDeploy/docs/docs/infrastructure/accounts/ssh-key-pair.md

 - id_rsa (the private key)
 - id_rsa.pub (the public key)

-The public key will be stored on this server and the private key will be copied to the Octopus Server.
+The public key will be stored on this (the Linux) server and the private key will be copied to the Octopus Server.

 5. Copy the public key to the `authorized_keys` file that is used during authentication: